My lineage, teachers and influences

 - My two-year Celtic shamanism training program with Tom Cowan, as well as many other workshops and conversations with him over 15 years augmented by 25 years of reading and practice.
 My teaching often includes working deeply with Celtic stories and Celtic healing techniques such as working with the Old Bone Mother/Cailleach (the spirit of autumn-winter and dark transformations) and Brigid (the Goddess of Springtime, healing and poetry), working with the Faery realm and the three cauldrons of the body (energy work), Celtic wisdom sayings and poetry, Gaelic prayers and healing songs.
 I try to ground as much of myself as I can in my own ethnic indigenous tradition.

-- I have also studied with several teachers from the Foundation for Shamanic Studies, including Soul Retrieval with Sandra Ingerman and working with the Reindeer Spirit with Ailo Gaup (Sami/Norwegian) and am well-schooled in the shamanic journey, which I use frequently in teaching.
+- I have also studied with several teachers from the Foundation for Shamanic Studies, including Soul Retrieval with Sandra Ingerman and working with the Reindeer Spirit with Ailo Gaup (Sami/Norwegian) and am well-schooled in the shamanic journey, which I use frequently in teaching and other work.

 - I've also worked with Martín Prechtel (Mayan) and Malidoma Somè (Dagara/African).

 - My seminary training (I have an M.A. in Theology and the Arts from United Seminary of The Twin Cities).
 For me, this rigorous academic training has been an excellent antidote to being overtaken by narcissistic, ungrounded spiritual woo-woo.
 This stream brings rational, academic, philosophical, theological and historical substance to my teaching.

 - My many years as writer (printed book, PDF book, Blog) and playwright taught me to be boldly imaginative, to take risks, and to trust in uncertainty, process, doubt and difficulty, to revel in imagination as a sacred and blessing force and to get past the negative voices and "just do the work."